jag1g13/pycgtool/README.md

 The bundled test code may be run using your preferred Python testing frontend although nose is recommended.
 All library dependencies may be installed from pip using the command `pip install -r requirements.txt`

+This program is a reimplementation of the earlier [CGTOOL](https://bitbucket.org/jag1g13/cgtool).